When to change from puppy to adult food?

 The moment a puppy comes into the home, whether it's a dog or a cat, it's time to learn what its diet should be like.

-As a starting point, it's worth noting that at Arquivet we always recommend feeding your pet natural food , as it will benefit your pet in every way, not only providing the nutrients they need and a balanced diet, but also helping to increase their life expectancy as much as possible.
+As an initial starting point, it should be noted that at Arquivet we always recommend provide natural food, as it will benefit our pet in every way, not only providing the nutrients they need and a balanced diet, but also helping to maximize their lifespan.
 Of course, diet isn't the only factor that affects longevity, but it is one of the key points to consider.

 Benefits of a natural diet